HoussemDellai/azure-network-course/905_vwan_2_virtualhubs_with_firewalls/Readme.md

 curl 10.2.0.4
 ```

-## Testing connection from Hub01 VNET01 to Hub02 VNET03
+## Testing connection from Spokes intra Secure vHubs

-Now we want to check if the VNETs in different hubs can communicate.
+Now we want to check if the VNETs in different vhubs can communicate.
 From VM Spoke01 in Hub01, you can ping the VM in Spoke03 in Hub02 and access its Nginx app.

 From VM Spoke01, run the following commands: